omegaui/cliptopia/README.md

 ## Installation

-Right now, you can only install cliptopia from source.
+Right now, you can install cliptopia from source or from .deb package in releases section.

 Before that you need the following commands available in your linux distribution ...